• Skip to primary navigation

 Ingredients

-• 4 parts White cabbage chopped & finely sliced
+• 4 parts white cabbage or pale green cabbage (waxy type) outer leaves removed, chopped & finely sliced

 Instructions